 Two years of complaints led to the decision by the manufacturer to issue a recall of the device in the U.S. in March 2010, three months after the same type of directive was issued in Australia.
 The same month as the American recall, the manufacturer notified doctors of an Australian report that indicated an unusually high rate of failure in its product.
 Research showed that the risk of failure was the highest in patients that were of small stature, thus making failure more prevalant among women and those with weak bone structures.
 Even before the recall, the company announced that it planned to phase out the ASR by the end of 2010.
 However, this action came too late to satisfy many orthopedic experts, especially when considering that more than 90,000 of the hip devices had by that time been implanted in patients throughout the world.

 The ASR was approved under a regulatory arrangement that did not require clinical trials, and according to one press account, it was marketed without adequate research and testing.
 This account further alleged that DePuy executives were aware of the failings in their product a year before it was formerly recalled.
 The reputation of the ASR was further tarnished when one of the designers of the device admitted to its deficiencies.

 Since the ASR is considered a defective product, legal action for the purpose of obtaining compensation for those affected will be conducted in accordance with product liability laws.
 The first in a series of lawsuits related to the ASR ended in March of this year, with the plaintiff being awarded some $8 million in damages by a California state court.
 It has been estimated that more than 10,000 recipients of the implant could be affected by future judgments.

-Those who have received ASR devices and are experiencing health problems related them should contact the Georgia Injury Attorney Group to get in touch with an affiliated lawyer who can help them obtain the compensation that they deserve.
+Those who have received ASR devices and are experiencing health problems related them should contact Attorney Group for Georgia to get in touch with an affiliated lawyer who can help them obtain the compensation that they deserve.